The U.S. Air Force B-52 bomber (60-0008) flying wing-by-wing with a Finnish F/A-18 Hornet.

-On Trump’s election day, a nuclear-capable B-52 bomber trained over northern Norway and Finland
+On Trump’s election day, a nuclear-capable B-52 bomber flew over northern Norway into Finland for training

-The bomber entered Finnish Airspace from the north and exited via the Gulf of Bothnia, Finnish Air Force informs.
+The bomber entered Finnish Airspace from Norway in the north and exited via the Gulf of Bothnia, Finnish Air Force informs.

 As the Americans voted in the presidential elections on November 5, several long-range B-52 strategic bombers from Barksdale air force base in Louisiana were deployed to Europe.